My Father Blue First Impressions

 The last third brings more earth and roasted cedar, with the spice staying linear and honest.
 No nicotine spike, no late‑stage bitterness, no collapse of form.
 It finishes the way it starts: clean, spicy, leather‑forward, and confident in its restraint.

 I could see this being a regular first-of-the-morning smoke for me.
-Despite its brightness, it’s an incredibly rich smoke, but at the same time it’s refined in its presentation.
-To be clear, it doesn’t smoke like a Connie wrapper.
+Despite its brightness, it’s an incredibly rich smoke, but it’s refined in its presentation.
+To be clear, though it leans into spice, it doesn’t smoke like a Connie wrapper.
 The spice is different.
-I’m looking forward to seeing what it’ll be like in a couple of months!
+I’m excited to see what it’ll be like in a couple of months!

 Published by Unco B